konne88/konne88.github.io/_posts/2015-02-04-data-abstraction-0.md

     Definition contains (n:nat) (s:nat -> bool) := s n.

 The type of a function that hides a value's representation is called an _interface_.
-In the above example, the function `s` implements the interface:
+In the above example, the function `s` implements the `IntSet`interface, which consists of one method that tests whether the set contains a certain element.

     Definition IntSet := nat -> bool.

-The `IntSet` interface consists of one method, that tests whether the set contains a certain element.

 An interface's implementation is called an _object_.
 For example: